 - Reasons why the nominee should be recognized by this award.

 The nomination review panels will base their recommendations on the nominee's accomplishments achieved through voluntary community service and the impact of that service on the surrounding community.
 Panels will consider special qualities demonstrated by the nominee and the nominee's resourcefulness while performing community service.
 The frequency of the activity as well as the length of service will also be considered.
 Preference will be given to community service performed locally; however, panels will consider service performed elsewhere.

 Who chooses the recipients?

 Two nomination review panels, one composed of university employees and one composed of hospital employees, will evaluate the nominations.
 The panels will make their selections and forward their recommendations to the Martin Luther King, Jr. executive committee for final review and approval.
-All nominators and award recipients will be notified by November 3, 2014.
+All nominators and award recipients will be notified in November 2014.

 Johns Hopkins Martin Luther King, Jr. Commemoration Celebration Keynote Speakers

 |2014 - Freeman A. Hrabowski||1998 - Levi Watkins and Benjamin Carson|

 |2013 - Benjamin Jealous||1997 - Kweisi Mfume|

 |2012 - Martin Luther King, III||1996 - The Rev. Bernice King|